 Getting out of town and experiencing a change in scenery is a great way to unwind and re-focus your energy on the present.
 Whether it is an overnight getaway or a multi-week international trip, escaping the business from the daily grind can help clear your mind and boost your mood.
 This can help you immensely on your return home back to your everyday routine.

-Maintain a healthy sleep schedule for mental health.
+4. Maintain a healthy sleep schedule for mental health.